jacxson/Portfolio/README.md

-# Reid Nelson | Portfolio
-A Selection of Data Science and Data Engineering Projects
+A Selection of Data Science, Data Engineering, and Other Python Projects

 # Projects